Type Safe

 }

-Handling multipart/urlencoded form data is easy.
-Just define a structure that can be deserialized and actix will handle the rest.
+Handling JSON or URL-encoded form data is easy.
+Just define a structure that can be deserialized and Actix will handle the rest.

 #[derive(Deserialize)]